prim011/CPP-Examples/Confidentiality/README.md

 3. The symmetric key for the HMAC, created when the tree data structure has been created, and passed down to the rest of the NodeCell

-4. The simmetric key for AES encryption/decryption _at-rest_ done at the node level[^4]
+4. The symmetric key for AES encryption/decryption _at-rest_ done at the node level[^4]

 ### The tree nodes

-The abstract class described in _libUsers.hpp_ has been taken from previous examples and offers the advantages of abstracting two other classes - Students and Profs - which encapsulate a specific family of Hash Funtions: `HMAC_SH3`.
-The `HashFunctions` abstract class represents the whole family of hash funtions, from which specific Hash function implementations may be derived.
+The abstract class described in _libUsers.hpp_ has been taken from previous examples and offers the advantages of abstracting two other classes - Students and Profs - which encapsulate a specific family of Hash Functions: `HMAC_SH3`.
+The `HashFunctions` abstract class represents the whole family of hash functions, from which specific Hash function implementations may be derived.
 In this example, the low-level function implementing the virtual method is relatively simple in the `HMAC_SH3` derived class and takes two fields, the _key_ coming from the tree structure and a pointer to the node (in the abstract form of `LibAccess`[2]).
 This last parameter will allow to reach _index_ and _name_, which are used as input to the Hash256 (SHA-3) standard template library function.
-Furthermore, the  AES encryption at-rest is switched on and off thanks to the compilation function in the `CMakeList.txt` as follow:
+Furthermore, the  AES encryption at-rest is switched on and off thanks to the compilation function in the `CMakeList.txt` as follows:

 ```
-   # Define AES_ENCRYPT to inclde symmetric encryption and
+   # Define AES_ENCRYPT to include symmetric encryption and
    # decryption of data/nodes at-rest
    option(AES_ENCRYPT "Include Encryption and Decryption" TRUE)
 ```